Article Collection

 As mentioned, CSRG at Berkeley was distributing BSD since 1978, with AT&T’s approval, to interested parties who themselves had a valid Unix source code license from AT&T.

-Ten years later, in 1988, since AT&T’s source code licenses had become expensive (up to $160K) and Internet was growing, people expressed interest in obtaining networking code that’d be developed outside of AT&T and not be subject to AT&T’s licensing.
+Ten years later, in 1988, since even AT&T’s single-CPU source code licenses had become prohibitively expensive ($100+k) and Internet was growing, people expressed interest in obtaining networking code that would be developed outside of AT&T and not subject to AT&T’s licensing.

 CSRG audited the source code of their BSD TCP/IP stack and in 1989 released it to the general public as “Net/1”, under a free and permissive BSD license.

-In 1991, after plans were announced to close CSRG, and following continuous Keith Bostic’s initiative that started in 1986, CSRG made the final effort to remove all remaining AT&T code in BSD and replace it with their own implementation.
+In 1991, after plans were announced to close CSRG, and following continuous Keith Bostic’s initiative that started in 1986, CSRG made the final effort to remove all remaining AT&T code in BSD and replace it with their own clean room implementation.
 In June 1991, they made another public release under the BSD license, Net/2.
-Net/2 was a nearly complete Unix-like system, and CSRG believed it to not contain any AT&T’s intellectual property.
+Net/2 was a nearly complete Unix-like system; it was only missing 6 original files and a kernel, and CSRG believed it not to contain any AT&T’s intellectual property.

-In April 1993, as the judge did not grant preliminary injunction against BSDi, BSD/386 was shipping with source code costing $995, compared to over $20k for AT&T’s Unix System V.
+In April 1993, as the judge did not grant preliminary injunction against BSDi, BSD/386 was shipping binary releases at $595 and source code releases at $995, advertising a “99% discount” compared to AT&T’s Unix System V.

-Later in 1993, the University came to help and filed a countersuit against USL, claiming that USL had failed to credit the University for the use of BSD code in System V, as required by the software license contract.
-The University demanded that USL be forced to reprint all their documentation with the appropriate due credit added, to notify all their licensees of their oversight, and to run full-page advertisements in major publications such as The Wall Street Journal and Fortune magazine, informing the public of their omission.
+Later in 1993, the University filed a countersuit against USL, claiming that USL had failed to credit the University for the use of BSD code in System V, as required by the software license contract.
+The University demanded that USL be forced to reprint all their documentation with the appropriate credit added, notify all their licensees of oversight, and run full-page advertisements in major publications, such as The Wall Street Journal and Fortune magazine, informing the public of their omission.

 Soon after the countersuit, USL was purchased by Novell.